Skip to main content

 "Patients don't ask, physicians don't ask, and because of that, institutions don't offer – which is why there are very few sexual health clinics in cancer hospitals in North America," says Dr. Andrew Matthew, Head of the new Sexual Health Clinic at Princess Margaret Cancer Centre.
 (Photo: UHN)

-The Princess Margaret Cancer Centre opened its first sexual health clinic for patients experiencing sexual dysfunction resulting from their diagnosis and treatment – a critical step towards improving cancer care across UHN, and the country.
+Princess Margaret Cancer Centre opened its first-ever sexual health clinic for patients experiencing sexual dysfunction from their diagnosis and treatment – a critical step towards improving cancer care across UHN, and the country.

-"Sexual health is compromised by the diagnosis and treatment of virtually all cancer types which results in significant psychosocial distress for our patients," says Dr. Andrew Matthew, Head of the Sexual Health Clinic, a clinical investigator at the Princess Margaret and a member of UHN's Department of Supportive Care.
+"Sexual health is compromised by the diagnosis and treatment of virtually all cancer types, which results in significant psychosocial distress for our patients," says Dr. Andrew Matthew, Senior Psychologist, Clinical Investigator, and the head of the Sexual Health Clinic at the Princess Margaret.

-Sexual dysfunction is as high as 90 per cent in prostate and gynecologic cancers, 70 per cent to 90 per cent in breast cancer, 30 per cent in colorectal cancer, and 20 per cent in non-breast or non-pelvic cancers.
+According to Dr. Matthew, sexual dysfunction is as high as 90 per cent in prostate and gynecologic cancers, 70 per cent to 90 per cent in breast cancer, 30 per cent in colorectal cancer, and 20 per cent in non-breast and non-pelvic cancers.

-"We learned from surveying our patients that sexual dysfunction has a significant negative impact on their quality of life post-treatment," Dr. Matthew says.
-"We also learned that little was being offered in terms of treatment for sexual health concerns across cancer sites; to close this gap in care we developed a cancer-site specific sexual health clinic."
+"We learned from surveying our patients that sexual dysfunction has a significant negative impact on their quality of life post-treatment," he says.
+"We also learned that little was being offered in terms of treatment for sexual health concerns across cancer sites.
+To close this care gap, we developed a cancer-site specific sexual health clinic."

-The Sexual Health Clinic will initially offer treatment to patients with prostate cancer, expanding into other specific cancers such as testicular, bladder, kidney, ovarian, cervical, and head and neck planned for next year.
+The clinic is currently offering treatment to patients with prostate cancer, but is expected to expand into other specific cancer areas, such as testicular, bladder, kidney, ovarian, cervical, and head and neck, planned for 2023.

 Dr. Matthew says sexual health care is not uniform.
 The systematic roll-out across other specific cancers will allow for more personalized care.